taka-wtnb/Personal_Project_SPAR/README.md

 For the front-end, I used [Light Blue React Template](https://flatlogic.github.io/light-blue-react-template/) made by [Flatlogic](https://flatlogic.com/) and customized it to develop the SRM system UI.
 I developed the back-end from scratch by using node.js/express.js and PostgreSQL.

+This is the ver 1.0.0.
+I am going to add more features, such as the user authentication, supplier profile page, order entry & update, and more!

 [View the App](https://flatlogic.github.io/light-blue-react-template/)

 [![image](https://user-images.githubusercontent.com/43149862/78150582-270b4380-7440-11ea-826a-64e99b77d06d.png)](https://flatlogic.github.io/light-blue-react-template/)